UlyssesZh/UlyssesZh.github.io/_posts/2023-11-19-embed-mastodon.md

 title: Embed the latest Mastodon post in my website
 date: 2023-11-19 13:51:36 -0800
 categories:
   - update
 tags:
   - web
   - jekyll
   - selfhosting
 layout: post
+excerpt: >
-excerpt: 'I show the latest Mastodon post in my website hosted on GitHub Pages, and it does not require JavaScript on the client side.
+  I show the latest Mastodon post in my website hosted on GitHub Pages, and it does not require JavaScript on the client side.
-How do I do that?'
+  How do I do that?
 ---

 As we all know you can [embed a Twitter timeline](https://help.twitter.com/en/using-x/embed-x-feed)